LiamCallaghan/hummingbird/README.md

 Day 7: Styling, bug testing and touch ups.

+For the colour theme I went with the simple combo of purple, black and white.
+I made the Hummingbird logo in paint 3D and used a royalty free band image for the homepage.

 ## Challenges and Extra Features

 Styling, populating the right serializers and the chat owner/ band owner function.

 Adding bands or albums that influenced you, error handling, delete/edit bands, filtering bands, location services (practice rooms near you, filter by location).
+Slideshow on the homepage with different types of stock bands.

 ## Wins and Key Learnings